 A small company can quickly come up with ideas, iterate on them and finish something — they’re infinitely more flexible than the large, convoluted structure of a corporate.
-There’s no easy way out – you can’t just make a couple of small changes and expect an organization to suddenly be twice as more efficient.
+There’s no easy way out – you can’t just make a couple of small changes and expect an organisation to suddenly be twice as efficient.

 The Google way of organising

 Some companies have a different take on things — take Google, for example.
 With more than 57,100 employees spread out over 70 offices in 50 countries, it’s a sprawling enterprise.
-The way the organization is set up, however, makes it incredibly agile for a company of that size.
+The way the organisation is set up, however, makes it incredibly agile for a company of that size.

-In its early days, Google operated as a flat organization — most employees were able to discuss projects directly with the CEO, or anyone they’d like.
+In its early days, Google operated as a flat organisation — most employees were able to discuss projects directly with the CEO, or anyone they’d like.
 While this couldn’t scale to thousands of employees, the company still remains relatively flat today.
 Yes, there are managers, but the management chain to the top is kept short.